What To Say to Someone Who Just Got Out of Rehab

 If Your Family Member Needs Help, Contact Us

-The Ranch at Dove Tree offers drug and alcohol addiction treatment in Lubbock, Texas.
+The Ranch at Dove Tree offers alcohol and drug addiction treatment in Lubbock, Texas.
 If you have a family member who needs help and you are unsure how to support them, reach out to us.
 We are happy to offer guidance 24-7 to support people in need of addiction support and recovery.